largeTroll/VOB-to-MP4-converter/README.md

     |   |- AUDIO_TS (optional)
     |- ...

-And you need ffmpeg installed (you probably already have) and have a little knowlege about ffmpeg.
+And you need ffmpeg installed (you probably already have) and have a little knowlege about ffmpeg (About the mp4-encoder).

 ## Using it
 To run this script, you need to specify the following parameters:
 `[CONVERSION_DIRECTORY]`: This is the path to the folder with the movies
 `[ENCODER]`: This is the encoder for later .mp4 file.
 The suggestions are libx264 or libx265, but you can use any other encoder, that produces a .mp4 file.
+You can run `ffmpeg -codecs` to show all the availiable codecs.
+Mostly you will just need libx264 and libx265.

 Example:
 The folder structure is the following: